apache/pekko-persistence-cassandra/docs/src/main/paradox/serialization.md

 # Serialization

-The events and snapshots are serialized with @extref:[Akka Serialization](akka:serialization.html).
+The events and snapshots are serialized with @extref:[Pekko Serialization](pekko:serialization.html).